Methane on the temperate exo-Saturn TOI-199b: TTV Analysis

 Since the original publication of TTVs in the TOI-199 system in \cite{hobson2023}, three more transits of TOI-199\,b have been observed in subsequent TESS sectors, including one additional transit prior to our scheduled JWST transit observation.
-We extracted transit times for TOI-199\,b from TESS sectors 67, 87 and 94, using the same procedure as described in \cite{Greklek-McKeon2025a}.
+We extracted transit times for TOI-199\,b from TESS sectors 67, 87, and 94, using the same procedure as described in \cite{Greklek-McKeon2025a}.
 In brief, this involved constructing a TESS photometric model using the \texttt{exoplanet} package \citep{exoplanet:foremanmackey18} for the transit lightcurve component, and a Matern-3/2 Gaussian Process (GP) kernel from \texttt{celerite2} \citep{exoplanet:foremanmackey17} to model out-of-transit stellar variability.
+Our fits to the TESS data used 2-minute cadence data from the Science Processing Operations Center pipeline \citep[SPOC;][]{Jenkins2016}, which excluded $\sim$30\% of data that was flagged by the SPOC pipeline for poor data quality, including a potential transit event in sector 90.
+A more careful photometric extraction from a custom TESS aperture, similar to the technique of \cite{hobson2023}, may be able to recover an additional transit event for TOI-199\,b in future work.
 Our transit model includes parameters for the stellar radius $R_{\star}$, impact parameter b, scaled semimajor axis a/$R_{\star}$, planet-to-star radius ratio $R_p$/$R_{\star}$, and individual transit mid-center times to account for TTVs.
 The GP model includes a mean offset parameter $\mu$ and hyperparameters $\sigma$ and $\rho$ corresponding to the amplitude and timescale of quasiperiodic oscillations, along with an error scaling term added in quadrature to the TESS flux errors.
 We fixed the planetary eccentricities to zero in the transit fit, as in \cite{hobson2023}, since the corresponding effect on the transit lightcurve shape is negligible.
 We also fixed the quadratic limb-darkening parameters $u_1$ = 0.466 and $u_2$ = 0.117, as predicted by the \texttt{ldtk} package \citep{Parviainen_2015} using the stellar temperature, [Fe/H], and log g values reported in \cite{hobson2023}.
 We placed Gaussian priors on $R_{\star}$, b, a/$R_{\star}$, and $R_p$/$R_{\star}$ using the values reported in Tables 2 and 3 of \cite{hobson2023}, and placed a uniform prior on individual transit times $\pm$ 12 hours from the transit time predicted from the \cite{hobson2023} ephemeris.
 We used the \texttt{PyMC3} package \citep{exoplanet:pymc3} to sample the posterior distribution of our model with four parallel chains run with 2000 burn-in steps and 2000 posterior sample draws.
-We confirmed that the chains evolved until the Gelman–Rubin statistic values are $<$1.01 for all parameters, and that the transit mid-time posteriors are unimodal and normally distributed.
-The transit times from sectors 67, 87, and 94, along with the best-fit JWST transit time, and predicted transit times through December 31, 2040, are listed in Table \ref{tab:transit_times}.
+We confirmed that the chains evolved until the Gelman–Rubin statistic values were $<$1.01 for all parameters, and that the transit mid-time posteriors were unimodal and normally distributed.
+The transit times from sectors 67, 87, and 94, along with the best-fit JWST transit time, and predicted transit times through 2040 December 31, are listed in Table \ref{tab:transit_times}.